co-operating-systems/PhD/UseCases/UseCases.md

 How would the Guard on the server know that the given app was being used by the customer.
 There are two ways this could be done:

 1. Weak: the Wallet could add a header specifying the client WebID used in the headers and then sign that with the customer key.
 This would allow the user to override the ID of an app to try out other ones, but that would be his responsibility and his risk to take.
-2. Strong: the app could provide a header signed by a private key linked to a well known public key of the app.
+2. Strong: the app could provide a header signed by a private key linked to a well-known public key of the app.
 A simple way to do that would be for the App to send a request to some service the app controls that would sign the header.
 This would be slow and immediately leak all requests to the app owner, so one should look for better solutions.
 The App could use opaque keys created in the browser that would then be signed by the app to do this.
-In any case mutliple signatures for a same request are possible with HTTPSig.
+In any case, multiple signatures for the same request are possible with HTTPSig.

-Given these two ways the server would need a way to tell the client which method it will accept.
+Given these two ways, the server would need a way to tell the client which method it will accept.
 It should be possible to do that by using two relations:

 ```Turtle
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .